mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 ## CME general view
 Cme can be split into three main parts:
 - Header - At the time of writing the documentaiton, it is seen on top.
 It contains general controls for CME.
 Like setting language, saving or controlling visual models for the package.
 - Catalog - Contains the semantic information about package and visual information relevant to currently active visual model.
-In the time of writing documentation it is the component seen on the left
+In the time of writing documentation it is the component seen on the left.
+Note that size ratio between catalog and canvas can be changed by dragging the splitbar.
 - Canvas - Takes the most part of the screen.
-Contains the visual representation of the visual model with nodes and edges.
+It contains the visual representation of the visual model with nodes and edges.

 {{% tutorial-image "images/projects/cme-and-layout/catalog-canvas-header.png" %}}